Linuxfabrik/monitoring-plugins/check-plugins/psi-memory/README.md

                         wall clock time, measured over the last minute.
                         Supports Nagios ranges.
 Example: `5` alerts where 5 percent of the time is lost.
-Default: 5
+Default: 5 --warning-avg10 WARN_AVG10
+                        WARN threshold for the memory pressure, in percent of wall clock time, measured over the last ten seconds.
+                        Catches a burst that the one minute average smooths away, at the price of alerting on a stall that is over before anybody looks.
+Supports Nagios ranges.
+Example:
+                        `80` alerts where work waited for memory for eight of the last ten seconds.
+Default: no warning threshold

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/psi-memory/